forderud/RunInSandbox/README.md

 ### Outstanding challenges
 * How to apply `removableStorage` capability to enable USB stick access for the AppContainer.
 * Why is `SetCursorPos` failing at medium IL _if_ the host is elevated (high IL).
 Impersonating the shell process (explorer.exe) to escape elevation doesn't seem to help.
-However, building the COM server against the `console` subsystem seem to fix the problem, which is kind of strange.
+The problem appear to be caused by UIPI limitations tied to the foreground window.

 ## GrantAccess